-Premenstrual syndrome (PMS) is a group of symptoms linked to your menstrual cycle.
-Typically, PMS symptoms happen 1 to 2 weeks before your period.
+Premenstrual syndrome (PMS) is a group of symptoms linked to the menstrual cycle.
+Typically, PMS symptoms happen one to two weeks before your period.
 They usually stop after your period starts.

 The symptoms of PMS can be very similar to those of early pregnancy.
 Read on to learn how to tell the difference.
 But remember, these differences are subtle and vary from woman to woman.